-- Bed Bug Skins: Like snakes, bed bugs shed layers of skin as they grow through each stage of development.
-Have a look around your bedroom for old skins and other signs of bed bug activity.
+Similar to snakes, bed bugs shed layers of their skin, or moult, as they go through every stage of their life cycle.
+When inspecting, search around your bedroom for old skin and other signs of bed bug activities.

 Images courtesy of: Armed Forces Pest Management, AFPMB,